prophecyengineer/admin-peeps.market/README.md

     ```bash
     medusa develop
     ```

 4. **Use the API**
     ```bash
     curl localhost:9000/store/products | python -m json.tool
     ```

 After these four steps and only a couple of minutes, you now have a complete commerce engine running locally.
 You may now explore [the documentation](https://docs.medusa-commerce.com/api) to learn how to interact with the Medusa API.
-You may also add [plugins](https://github.com/medusajs/medusa/tree/master/packages) to your Medusa store by specifying them in your `medusa-config.js` file.
+You may also add [plugins](https://github.com/medusajs/medusa/tree/master/packages) to your peeps marketplace by specifying them in your `medusa-config.js` file.

 ## 🗄 Setting up Admin